10 Best Hiking Trails in Canada for Breathtaking Views in 2025

 Sulphur Mountain Trail

-Sulphur Mountain Trail is a 10.8 km out-and-back hiking trail is located near Banff, Alberta.
+Sulphur Mountain Trail is a 10.8 km out-and-back hiking trail located near Banff, Alberta.
 It is a challenging hike that only experienced hikers should attempt.
 The hike takes approximately 4 hours and 31 minutes to complete.
-You can also snowshoe and run in this trail.
-It is a beautiful trail that is open all-year round.
+You can also snowshoe and run on this trail.
+It is a beautiful trail that is open all year round, so hikers can enjoy an adventure any time they visit it.

 Other Hiking Trails in Canada